Marvin-Deng/Twitter-Scraper/README.md

 # Twitter Scraper

 Twitter API script built using [twikit](https://github.com/d60/twikit).
+It allows you to fetch tweets from a specific user and get the top replies for a given tweet, and export the results as CSV files.

 ## Links